jpachecoxyz/jpachecoxyz.github.io/hugo/content/posts/ellama.md

 ollama serve
 ```

-Installing a model.
+## Installing a model. {#installing-a-model-dot}

 To use Ollama, we need to download a model.
 A model is basically who you will be talking to when making a query.
 In the case of `ellama`, they suggest installing `zephyr` as the model, so we need to install it.

 ```shell
 ollama pull zephyr
 ```

-Installing ellama.
+## Installing ellama. {#installing-ellama-dot}

 Once `ollama & zephyr` are installed, we can proceed to install and configure `ellama` in Emacs.

 ## My ellama configuration. {#my-ellama-configuration-dot}